 Trinity Platform Release Notes – Version 4.8.0

 :rocket: We’re excited to announce Trinity 4.8.0, a major update focused on infrastructure modernization and expanded cloud provider support.
-This release introduces two key changes:
+This release introduces the following key changes:

-1. Kong Ingress Controller OSS Migration – Migration from the community NGINX Ingress Controller to Kong Ingress Controller OSS as our primary edge proxy, enhancing scalability and providing a more robust foundation for advanced API management, authentication, and traffic control.
+1. Kong Ingress Controller OSS & Istio mTLS Migration – Migration from the community NGINX Ingress Controller to Kong Ingress Controller OSS as our primary edge proxy, combined with full Istio mTLS integration to enforce Zero-Trust networking and encrypt all inter-service communication across the cluster.

 2. AWS (EKS) Vendor Support – Full support for Amazon EKS as a cloud provider, enabling organizations on AWS to use the complete Trinity platform on EKS clusters.

-3. Marketplace Chart Updates (Reels & Alpha) – Kong Ingress Controller support added to the Reels and Alpha Helm charts, available as new marketplace packages.
+3. Marketplace Chart Updates (Reels, Alpha & Data Fabric) – Kong Ingress Controller support added to the Reels, Alpha, and Data Fabric Helm charts, available as new marketplace packages.

-:counterclockwise_arrows_button: Part 1: Kong Ingress Controller OSS Migration
+:counterclockwise_arrows_button: Part 1: Kong Ingress Controller OSS & Istio mTLS Migration

 :pushpin: Overview

-This release introduces a major architectural upgrade to our cluster ingress infrastructure.
+This release introduces a major architectural upgrade to our cluster ingress and service mesh infrastructure.
 We have successfully migrated from the community NGINX Ingress Controller to Kong Ingress Controller OSS as our primary edge proxy.
+In tandem with this migration, we have fully integrated Istio mTLS to enforce Zero-Trust networking and encrypt all inter-service communication across the cluster.

-This strategic upgrade enhances our platform’s scalability and provides a more robust foundation for advanced API management, authentication, and traffic control.
+This strategic upgrade enhances our platform’s scalability, hardens our internal network security posture, and provides a more robust foundation for advanced API management, authentication, and traffic control.

 :wrench: What Changed